sneivandt/chess/README.md

 # ACE - A Chess Engine

-A UCI chess engine for Linux and Windows.
+A UCI chess engine.

 ## Build

     make

-## Run
+## XBoard

-On Linux, start a game in xboard as white playing against the engine as black.

-    ./xboard.sh
+Start a game using XBoard and the PolyGlot UCI adapter.

+    xboard -fcp ./ace -fUCI

 ## CLI Mode

-Enter moves in algebraic notation or some action key for special actions.
+Enter moves in algebraic notation or an action key for special actions.

+    ./ace

 Key | Action
 ----|-------